 Why Breast is Best

-Trouble breastfeeding can be due to a wide range of problems, like cleft palate, low milk supply, trouble latching, malnutrition, disease or lack of support and counseling before, during and after pregnancy.
+Trouble breastfeeding can stem from a wide range of issues, like cleft palate, low milk supply, trouble latching, malnutrition, disease or lack of support and counseling before, during and after pregnancy.
 In Kenya, 362 mothers die for every 100,000 live births, leaving many babies without easy access to breastmilk.
-When infants do not receive the nutrients they need, it is hard for them to survive and thrive.
+When infants do not receive the nutrients they need, it is difficult for them to survive and thrive.

 Human Milk Banks

 Human milk banks provide safe and lifesaving breast milk to babies who are unable to nurse from their own mothers.
 Generous donors provide the breast milk.
 The milk bank screens the donors and processes and pasteurizes the donations, and then, the lifesaving breast milk is redistributed to help babies in need.

 Children in this category include prematurely born infants, orphans or cases where a mother is unable to provide breast milk.
 This effective system ensures that babies can access breast milk that will help them reach their potential.
 The WHO recommends that in cases where babies are unable to nurse from their mothers, donor milk can be utilized, indicating that donated breast milk is safe and effective for babies who need it.

 The Pumwani Maternity Hospital